jart/cosmopolitan/README.md

 Since we used the `ape-no-modify-self.o` bootloader (rather than `ape.o`) your executable will not modify itself when it's run.
-What it'll instead do, is extract a 4kb program to `${TMPDIR:-/tmp}` that maps your program into memory without needing to copy it.
+What it'll instead do, is extract a 4kb program to `${TMPDIR:-${HOME:-.}}` that maps your program into memory without needing to copy it.
 It's possible to install the APE loader systemwide as follows.

 ```sh
 # (1) linux systems that want binfmt_misc